Table of Contents

 Winter–May to October

-The cooler months of the year provide reprieve from the summer heat at other times of the year.
+The cooler months of the year provide reprieve from the summer heat at other times of the year, best time to go to namibia and botswana.
 Almost no rain falls, and as the winter wears on, the air becomes dryer.
+Although it is possible to travel to either of these nations throughout the year, May through October is the best time to do so.
+The days and nights are cooler, and there is hardly any rain.

 It remains dry and sunny in September and October.
 End-of-winter temperatures rise to an average of 25°C (77°F), with low-altitude locations experiencing peaks of 38°C (100°F) and higher.
 Around 10°C/50°F, the early mornings are less chilly.